elzekool/talk-starting-with-progressive-webapps/slides.md

 ---
 # Progressive Web App checklist

-From the characteristics a set of rules where created.
+From the characteristics a set of rules were created.
 The most important are:

 * Site is served over HTTPS
 * Pages are responsive on tablets & mobile devices